gucascau/LargeInsertionFeature/README.md

 The output will have the feature comparisons between randomed and observed, including ARS, R-loop, centromere, telomere, tRNA, and TRF.

+#### InsMicro
+3.1 Introduction of the microhomology detection

+Microhomology is a short region of DNA sequence that is identical between the donor and the junction of DSB site.
+We here used the BLASTN to identify the identical elements between the donor and the junction.

+3.2 Usage

+Please following the pipeline in the script of the InsMicro/PipelineMicrohomology.sh

 # Citation
 Yu, Y._#_, Wang, X._#_, Fox, J._#_, et al. **Yeast EndoG prevents genome instability by degrading extranuclear DNA species**. _Nat Commun_ 15, 7653 (2024). https://doi.org/10.1038/s41467-024-52147-2